iksi/KirbyDateField/readme.md

-# Kirby custom date field
+# Kirby date field

-Custom time form field for kirby that doesn’t use a datepicker.
+Date field for kirby that doesn’t use a datepicker but just a regular input field.

 ## Installation

-`git submodule add https://github.com/iksi/KirbyDateField.git site/fields/date`
+`git submodule add https://github.com/iksi/kirby-Date-field.git site/fields/date`
-Or place a `date` folder in `/site/fields` with the repository’s contents.
+Or place a `date` folder in `site/fields` with the repository’s contents.

 ## Usage

-You can define the date field in your blueprint as follows:
+You can define the date field in your blueprint as you would normally do, only the format differs and uses [php date formats](http://php.net/manual/en/datetime.formats.date.php).

 ```YAML
 date: